Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Experiments

 \paragraph{MFRC} In Appendix~\ref{sec:appendix-mfrc-properties}, we also show our results and very interesting findings for these three properties in MFRC, where smaller models seem to be treating the gold and random labels similarly.

+\paragraph{BERT-based baseline} In Appendix~\ref{sec:appendix-filterbert}, we show results for a BERT-based filtering baseline, showing it underperforms 5-shot GPT-4o while requiring the entire dataset to be trained, disincentivizing its usage from beginning to end of the data collection.

 \paragraph{Diversity} We examine \textbf{Diversity} separately, in Figures~\ref{fig:diversity} and \ref{fig:diversity-queer}.
 Figure~\ref{fig:diversity} shows the success rates of copy-pasting on MFRC and GoEmotions between the gold, random, and individual annotator labels, using otherwise the same exact prompts and only differing the labels to avoid confounding factors.
-We see that, first, all annotators tend to be clustered together with small rejection rates, indicating that the model tends to accept all different perspectives equally.
+We first see that all annotators tend to be clustered together with small rejection rates, indicating that the model tends to accept all different perspectives equally.
 Second, we see that their performance is better compared to random.
 Finally, the similarity between the annotators shown can be very low (e.g., as low as 0.433 Jaccard Score on GoEmotions between annotators), representing consistently different perspectives.
+Consequently, the \textit{majority of the disagreement between annotators is being preserved by the model} organically, without any intervention.
 All these pieces of evidence indicate that most models achieve \textbf{Diversity}.
 Moreover, we see a marked difference between annotators and the aggregate, with the latter displaying higher rejection rates, indicating that part of our aforementioned results on MFRC and GoEmotions can be explained as aggregation artifacts~\cite{chochlakis2025aggregation}.

 Figure~\ref{fig:diversity-queer} shows that \liahr can successfully accept both in-group and out-group perspectives in the QueerReclaimLex benchmark without explicit prompting, instead learning implicit causal cues from few examples.
 Results show that the models tend to model out-group annotations better.
-However, more capable models also recognize reclaimed slurs as not harmful when used by in-group speakers, scaling performance with more demonstration, indicating the robustness of \liahr to the guardrails placed on models.
+However, more capable models also recognize reclaimed slurs as not harmful when used by in-group speakers, scaling performance with more demonstration, indicating the robustness of \liahr to the guardrails placed on models, and an ability to counterbalance systematic biases with few demonstrations, a challenging problem in toxicity classifiers with reclaimed slurs~\cite{sap2019risk, haimson2021disproportionate, sapAnnotatorsAttitudesHow2022}.
+Thus, \liahr proves robust to our stress test for whether the model itself might introduce biases in the dataset.